pcheng17/neovim-config/README.md

 # vim-config

 Peter's vim configurations.

+## Getting started

 In order to use, a few things need to be done first.
 * If you already have a `.vimrc` file, back it up (e.g. `mv .vimrc .vimrc.bkup`) and then create a symlink to `init.vim` in this repo: `ln -s path/to/this/repo/init.vim ~/.vimrc`
 * This configuration relies on [vim-plug](https://github.com/junegunn/vim-plug), which you can either get by following the instructions in its README, or by creating a symlink to  it that is provided in this repo: `ln -s path/to/this/repo/autoload ~/.vim/`
 * I've also included some of my own snippets that [vim-snippets](https://github.com/honza/vim-snippets) picks up: `ln -s path/to/this/repo/snippets ~/.vim/`